The Team

 Bill is the Quantock Landscape Partnership Scheme Manager.
 His background is in nature conservation and access, and he has worked for Sussex and Wiltshire Wildlife Trusts and as South Downs Way National Trail Officer.
 He also has a keen amateur interest in landscape history and archaeology.

-He wrote the successful bid for the QLPS and has been in Somerset getting to know the area and its people since 2018 – before that he was at the Suffolk Coast and Heaths AONB where he developed and delivered the Touching the Tide LPS.
+He wrote the successful bid for the QLPS and has been in Somerset getting to know the area and its people since 2018 – before that he was at the Suffolk Coast and Heaths National Landscape where he developed and delivered the Touching the Tide LPS.
 His first big lottery project was the Scapa Flow LPS in Orkney where he worked as a Project Officer, getting to play on WWII gun batteries and Neolithic henge sites.
 He’s also a keen cook.

 Jon Barrett